algogrit/presentation-go-channels/slides.md

 # Scraper

 .left-column[
-Scrape for a particular type of products: TV
+Scrape for particular type of products: TV
 ]

 .right-column[